 This example exemplifies how to model applications using the *Events* Interface where a thermostat is sumlated.
 A more detailed description of the phenomenon and the modeling process can be seen in the blog post "[Implementing a Thermostat with the Events Interface](https://www.comsol.com/blogs/implementing-a-thermostat-with-the-events-interface/) ...
 Read More

 These examples demonstrate how to use a job sequence to perform a programmatic sequence of operations, including solving; saving the model to file; and generating and exporting plot groups, results, and images.
 In the blog post associated with these files, "[How to Use Job Sequences to ...
 Read More

 This example exemplifies how to model thermal phase change that is subject to hysteresis.
 A more detailed description of the phenomenon, and the modeling process, can be seen in the blog post "[Thermal Modeling of Phase-Change Materials with Hysteresis](https://www.comsol.com/blogs/thermal-modeling-of-phase-change-materials-with-hysteresis/) ...
 Read More

 This example demonstrates how to use a parameterized slice plot and animation functionality to export a sequence of images.
 In addition, the example shows how to use a job sequence to perform a programmatic sequence of operations where the model is first solved and then the image ...
 Read More

-This example exemplifies how to model a Koch snowflake using the Application Builder.
-A more detailed description of the phenomenon and the modeling process can be seen in the blog post "[Using the Application Builder to Create a Koch Snowflake](https://www.comsol.com/blogs/using-the-application-builder-to-create-a-koch-snowflake/) ...
+This example shows how to model the behavior of a thermostat where a delay in its reaction has been implemented.
+A more detailed description of the phenomenon, and the modeling process, can be seen in the blog post "[How to Implement a Delay in Your Thermostat Simulation](https://www.comsol.com/blogs/how-to-implement-a-delay-in-your-thermostat-simulation/) ...
 Read More